code-comply/cookbook/recipes/UPLOAD_MULTIPAGE_FILE.md

 ## Prerequisites:

-- ID of the organization that will own the plans
-- ID of the user that will own the plans
 - [ID of the project that will include the plans](CREATE_PROJECT.md)
 - [ID of the drawing set that will include the plans](CREATE_SET.md)
 - [The request needs to be authenticated](AUTHENTICATION.md)